MicrosoftDocs/altspace-vr/altspace-vr/community/creating-content.md

 ## MRE (Mixed Reality Extension) SDK

 We want to support and grow our community of developers.
-To aid this we have created a number of resources that we hope will assist even novice developers with creating 3D multi-user web apps and experiences.
+We've created several resources that we hope will assist even novice developers with creating 3D multi-user web apps and experiences.

 ## Start creating